-7.3 Although the proposal would result in a further temporary change of use of Eagle Square, the plans submitted with the application indicate that the existing public seating areas will be retained and made available at all times.
+7.3 Although the proposal would result in the current temporary change of use of Eagle Square becoming permanent, as with the most recent temporary permission, the plans submitted with the application indicate that the existing public seating areas will be retained and made available at all times.
 It is therefore considered that the proposal would be ancillary to the existing use of the public square and would not impact on but would enhance how the area is currently used together with enhancing the current shopping experience within the Town Centre.
 It is therefore considered that the proposal accords with Policy 35 of the Aligned Core Strategy (2014).